-A tool that we have used in the study of the evolution of orbits in a TD model is its ``shadow evolution''.
-The shadow evolution consists of the series of TI models with successively increasing $M_B$ (or equivalently $GM_B$) between its minimum and maximum values.
+A possible way of studying the evolution of a TD system is to rely on a sequence of potentials/models obtained from a sequence of snapshots from an $N$-body simulation \citep[see e.g. the review by][]{ath13}.
+Here we follow a similar route, i.e. we use a sequence of TI models, which we call the ``shadow evolution'' of the corresponding TD model.
+These TI models have successively increasing $M_B$ (or equivalently $GM_B$) between its minimum and maximum values.
 For example, in Fig.~\ref{shad_autostab}, we present the variation of the stability indices in a series of TI models, starting with the TI model A, in which $GM_B$ increases successively from 0.05 to 0.2, i.e.~it quadruples.
 This series of TI models constitutes the shadow evolution of a TD model in which $M_B$ increases by the same amount within a predefined time interval.

 The immediate information we obtain from the stability diagrams of Fig.~\ref{shad_autostab}, is whether or not a PO of a given family, at a certain \ej\!\!, retains its stability as $GM_B$ varies.
 In addition, for any model in the range $0.05 \leq GM_B \leq 0.2$, we can calculate the dynamics in the neighbourhood of any PO and compare it with the dynamics in the corresponding region of the TD model, when it reaches the same $GM_B$ during its evolution.
 Obviously, at the moment the orbit we evolve in the TD case reaches the $GM_B$ value we are interested in, it will have a different \ej than the one at the beginning of its integration.
 Thus, we want to compare its morphology with that of the orbit at the corresponding \ej of the autonomous model, as predicted by its location in the Poincar\'{e} surface of section at that energy.
 We will refer also to individual models in this series, as ``shadow'' models.